polaris-maps/polaris/README.md

 This project was generated with Angular CLI version 13.0.4.

 Development server
-Run ng serve for a dev server.
+Run ng serve in the `client` directory to start the dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 Code scaffolding
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.